M-Scott-Lassiter/VBA-Directory-Manager/README.md

 # Example Use

-The below examples are also located in the [example workbook](/ExampleWorkbook.xlsm).
+DirectoryManager is simple and fast to set up.
+The below examples will walk you through common use.
+They are also located in the [example workbook](/ExampleWorkbook.xlsm).

 ## Initial Setup

+The first step is to declare the variable and initialize it with a path.
+The path can be to either a folder or a file.

+If set to a folder, DirectoryManager then parses all the files, folders, and subfolders in that location.
+These are stored and accessed in Collections.

 ```VBA
 Sub CreateNewDirectoryManager()